Resources for Teachers

 Water Conservation Calendar

 Each Spring the CRWP sponsors a coloring contest to create a Water Conservation Calendar, to help teach our community about the importance of water conservation.
-For K-6 grade teachers interested in participating in the calendar coloring contest you can view the letter to teachers regarding the project, contest rules and entry form, or wait to until March to receive your letter in the mail regarding the contest.
+For K-6 grade teachers interested in participating in the calendar coloring contest you can view the letter to teachers regarding the project, contest rules and entry form, or wait until March to receive your email regarding the contest.

 We have a full library of water videos and books for all grade levels on everything from the water cycle, properties of water, and how drinking water is made available for teachers to borrow.
-Also take advantage of our vast collection of well known water and environmental manuals as well as home water audit kit, games and poster for your class rooms
+Also take advantage of our vast collection of well known water and environmental manuals as well as home water audit kit, games, and posters for your classrooms.

 Here is a link for the full list of teacher resources.